 The hike is not incredibly complicated, but the altitude has its effects.
 A permit is not required to enter the volcano, and for experienced hikers, a guide is not absolutely necessary.
 For inexperienced hikers, however, taking a guide is highly recommended.

-One of the three volcanoes surrounding the colonial city of Antigua, Acatenango Volcano (in addition to Fuego and Agua) is part of an incredible skyline and scenery that set Antigua apart.
+One of the three volcanoes in Guatemala surrounding the colonial city of Antigua, Acatenango (in addition to Fuego and Agua) is part of an incredible skyline and scenery that set Antigua apart.

 Soaring over the city at 13,045 feet (3,976 meters), Acatenango is relatively inactive, with a few small and limited eruptions in the 1920s and 1970s, especially quiet compared to its sister volcano, Fuego.